 In China, traditions go back a very long way, the etiquette of eating gets a mention in the Analects of Confucius (500BCE); in chapter ten he writes of the virtuous man's approach to food:

 The Lǚshì Chūnqiū 吕氏春秋 (an encyclopedia written c.240BCE) identifies five flavors: sweet; sour; bitter; spicy and salty.
 The five flavors were each associated with one of the five elements of Chinese tradition: earth; wood; fire; metal; and water respectively.
 Each flavor was also associated with a particular season of the year.
 The book describes nine different methods of boiling and it was considered that the transformation of flavors during cooking is ‘beyond all knowledge’.
 In Ancient China millet in the north and rice in the south were the basic ‘grain food’ 饭 fàn combined with 'vegetables' 菜 cài.
 Much later many foods from Central Asia arrived during the cosmopolitan Yuan era including Sorghum, wheat, broad beans and alfalfa.
 When Spanish started trading in the Ming dynasty more exotic foods came from America including chilli peppers, maize, sweet potatoes, potatoes, tomatoes.
-It is now hard to think how some Chinese food would have tasted without these new plant products.
+It is hard to think how Chinese food would have tasted without these 'new' ingredients.

 A traditional welcome for a guest is a lavish banquet of ten or more dishes.
 The banquet often starts with a drink of tea with the host sitting at the head of the table with the chief guests on either side.
 The eldest guests are seated first.
 Sometimes the host will start by serving the guests, you should wait for the host to give the signal to start eating.
 It is rude to arrive late, if applauded on entry it is customary to applaud back in response.
 Traditionally the first food will be cold starters: vegetables; eggs and pickled meats.
 The following main course is a large selection of dishes.
 People help themselves from central serving dishes and eat with chopsticks.
 Chopsticks have served as a natural extensions of the fingers since the Zhou dynasty (3,000 years ago).
 They used to be made of wood but now are more common in plastic, some people when eating out carry their own chopsticks with them.
 The food is finely chopped and shredded so it can be picked up with them.
 However rice is eaten by bringing the bowl to the mouth and then shoveling it with the chopsticks.

-A lot of food may be left over at the end of the meal, as an empty dish suggests the host has not provided enough food and the guest is left hungry.
+A lot of food may be left over at the end of the meal, as an empty dish suggests the host has not provided enough food and the guest remains hungry.
 Most dishes include both meat and vegetables, some have only vegetables and there are usually some fish dishes.
 The flavors are designed to complement and harmonize so there are some spicy, some sour and some sweet.
 Large amounts of boiled rice are served later on in the meal after the flavors of the main dishes have been savored and the meal becomes more a means of filling the stomach.
 An informal meal will have rice served at the same time as the main dishes but the food ordered should bear in mind sharing rather than choosing for personal favorites.
 In northern China, a thin soup is served at the end of the meal to help calm the stomach.
 There are very many fine, thin, clear soups to choose from.
 China has only a few traditional desserts but a great range of fruit is available instead.
 Finally, warmed towels are often provided to wipe the hands and face.

 Traditionally people eat noisily and take care to serve their neighbors making sure the best bits are shared around equitably.
 It is impolite to refuse an offered dish, it should at least be tasted.
 Alcohol at formal meals is normally drunk as a series of toasts.
 Originally ceramic bowls rather than glasses were used for drinks.
 A call of ‘Gānbēi 干杯’ meaning literally ‘empty glass’ is called when a toast is to be drunk.
 Green Tea is often drunk during the meal and it is expected that you serve tea for your neighbors.
 The spout of the teapot should not be left pointing directly at anybody.
 To indicate thanks it is traditional to tap fingers on the table, this goes back to a story of the Emperor Qianlong who when he visited restaurants in disguise, his attendants when served by the Emperor who should have kowtowed in thanks used the finger tapping gesture instead.
-At the end of the meal the host may stand at the door personally wishing each guest 'zai jian' good bye.
+At the end of the meal the host may stand at the door personally wishing each guest farewell 'zai jian'.

 Steamed meat or vegetables wrapped in dough - Jiaozis ➚ 饺子 - are popular in the north.
 Similarly there are meat filled steamed bread snacks - Baozi ➚ 包子.
 Breakfast in the north is traditionally rice porridge with pickled vegetables.
 Some dishes use chilli peppers to help keep out the winter cold.
 The range of food available is rather less than in the south.
 The port city of Tianjin with its long history shows the influence of Russian and Japanese cuisine.
 Dishes include: ‘Drunken Empress Chicken’ - inspired by Yang Guifei with lashings of Shaoxing spirit.
 ‘Phoenix Tail Prawns’ where the tail is battered and deep fried.
 ‘Lamb in Sweet Bean Sauce’ the classic sweet and sour sauced dish.
 ‘Hot Candied Apples’ - a simple dessert and ‘Mandarin fish’ a fish and wine dish wrapped up in pig's intestine.